Cosmoball: Plot

 In a post-apocalyptic era, the Earth has been ravaged by a series of galactic wars, leading to the destruction of the Moon and the shifting of the Earth's poles, drastically changing the planet's climate.
 Moscow now lies in a tropical forest zone, while New York is covered in ice.
 The city is a hub of diversity, resembling an anti-utopian cyberpunk version of Brazil, where representatives of different races and subcultures, strange individuals, exotic animals, and engineering marvels coexist on sun-drenched streets.

 Hovering over Moscow is an enormous alien spaceship, which serves as a stadium for the intergalactic sport of Cosmoball, a game that combines football and gladiator-style combat.
 The stakes are high as the outcome of each game affects the fate of entire worlds, including that of Earth.

 In 2071, Earth is caught in the middle of a galactic conflict that has altered its climate.
 The polar shift has placed Moscow in a tropical zone, while New York is frozen.
-Above the city, the colossal alien spacecraft serves as a stadium for thrilling Cosmoball competitions that attract viewers from all over the galaxy.
-The game can only be played by athletes—individuals with extraordinary abilities, who are considered gods by the public.
+Above the city, the colossal alien spacecraft serves as a stadium for Cosmoball competitions that attract viewers from all over the galaxy.
+The game can only be played by athletes which in this case are individuals with extraordinary abilities who are considered gods by the public.
 The people of the galaxy revere the athletes, as the outcome of their matches impacts the future of entire planets.

 The protagonist, Anton, is an ordinary young man who dreams of finding a job to help support his family.
 However, everything changes when his hidden superhuman abilities are discovered, and he is recruited to play for the Cosmoball team.
 As Anton begins his journey as a player, he remains unaware of the significant role that fate has in store for him.
 The final match, in which he participates, will turn into a battle for the future of Earth.